 Vig Chandramouli, a Partner at Oak HC/FT, joined the firm in 2014 and focuses on growth equity and early-stage venture opportunities in healthcare.
-Vig currently serves on the Board of Osso VR and Syllable and is a Board Observer at CareBridge, Main Street, Notable, Quartet, Regard, Reveleer, Trovo Health, Unite US, Veda, Vesta Healthcare, and VillageMD.
+Vig currently serves on the Boards of Ambience, Medical Home Network, Osso VR, Stepful, Syllable, and Trovo Health and is a Board Observer at Main Street Health, Notable, Reveleer, and Unite US.

 Prior to joining Oak HC/FT, Vig was an Associate with LLR Partners, a middle-market growth equity firm, where he focused on investments in healthcare services companies.

-Vig has been named to the 2023 EVC List of emerging investors by the Emerging Venture Capitalists Association.
+Vig has been named to the 2023 EVC List of emerging investors by the Emerging Venture Capitalists Association and to the 2024 45 Rising Stars of the Venture Capital Industry list by Business Insider.

 Vig received dual Bachelor of Science degrees, magna cum laude, from the University of Pennsylvania’s Wharton School and the School of Engineering and Applied Science.